Home | Browse Topics | Consumer rights & money | Credit and debt | If things go wrong

 What happens if I can’t meet my payment commitments?

 It is important to remember that if your circumstances change, call or get in touch with the lender, and let them know you are having trouble making your repayments.
-If you fail to meet your payment commitments or breach the credit contract in some other way, the lender may be able to repossess goods that you bought on hire purchase or that you put up as security for a loan (see “Repossession” in this chapter).
+If you fail to meet your payment commitments or breach the credit contract in some other way, the lender may be able to repossess goods that you bought on hire purchase or that you put up as security for a loan (see: “Repossession”).

 Note: If you’re not able to meet your payment commitments, you may be able to negotiate another arrangement with the lender – for example, making smaller payments over a longer period.
-If the debt is unsecured, you may be able to apply for a debt repayment order to enable you to pay the debt back over time and to stop the lender taking court action against you (see “When you can’t pay your debts: Bankruptcy and other options” in this chapter).
+If the debt is unsecured, you may be able to apply for a debt repayment order to enable you to pay the debt back over time and to stop the lender taking court action against you (see: “When you can’t pay your debts: Bankruptcy and other options”).

 Unforeseen hardship: Applying to have the contract terms changed

-When you can ask the lender to change your repayment obligations
+When can I ask the lender to change my repayment obligations?

 Credit Contracts and Consumer Finance Act 2003, ss 55, 56, 57A(3)(a), 59A